 See Texas page.

-While Texas has enacted legislation to explore the desirability and feasibility of deploying an APCD in the state, the state currently runs only a voluntary claims data collection effort through the University of Texas Center for Healthcare Data.
+For several legislative terms, Texas has enacted legislation to explore the desirability and feasibility of mandating an all-payer claims database (APCD), while the state ran a voluntary claims data collection effort through the University of Texas Center for Healthcare Data.
 The medical and pharmacy claims collected from the voluntary effort account for 65% of the Texas population.
-Texas law also provides some surprise billing protections for consumers, which requires a hold harmless provision and no liability notice for patients that incur a balance bill from out-of-network emergency services and a hold harmless provisions for non-emergency services.
+In the 2021 session, the state finally passed a law to establish a statewide APCD and require health care cost disclosures by health benefit plan issuers and third-party administrators.
+Texas lawmakers have also enacted some surprise billing protections for consumers, requiring a hold harmless provision and no liability notice for patients that incur a balance bill from out-of-network emergency services and a hold harmless provisions for non-emergency services.

 In addition to exploring pay-for-performance models in tandem with its existing rate review processes, Texas maintains a number of consumer resources for finding and using health insurance.
 The Lone Star state also mandates parity in telemedicine to promote the use of telehealth services.
 Specifically, Texas statutes require that an insurance provider or issuer cannot exclude coverage for a service provided by a healthcare provider solely because that service is provided via telemedicine and not in person.
 The statutes further provide parity for reimbursement and cost-sharing of telehealth services.